txpipe/oura/book/src/sources/n2n.md

 ## Examples

-Connecting to a local Cardano node in mainnet through unix sockets:
+Connecting to a remote Cardano node in mainnet through tcp sockets:

 ```toml
 [source]